Siddhipradamohapatro120503/Devops-Hackthon-Lpu/README.md

 # Devops-Hackthon-Lpu

-# Our Project Is about 30 days Likdlen Post using OpenAI and GeminAI
+# Our Project Is about 30 days Likdlen Post using OpenAI and GeminAI using Python

 ## TEAM NAME: Git Guardians